 I strongly believe that competent psychological services must center on giving “care for the whole person.”
 Thus, I pay as much attention to helping my clients develop and harness their strengths so that they may grow as individuals as I do to alleviating their symptoms of sadness, stress, and anxiety.

-I use cognitive-behavioral therapy techniques to help clients learn the tools to understand and manage symptoms of anxiety and sadness, and I utilize state-of-the-art attachment research and mindfulness techniques in order to help my clients establish and nurture healthy relationships with themselves and others.
+I use cognitive-behavioral therapy techniques, to help clients learn the tools to understand and manage symptoms of anxiety and sadness, and I utilize state-of-the-art attachment research, internal family systems, and mindfulness techniques in order to help my clients establish and nurture healthy relationships with themselves and others.
+I am trained in Parent-Child Interaction Therapy (PCIT) and love using this therapy modality to help parents and kids become more attuned and “in-step” with one another.

 When appropriate, I enjoy incorporating neuropsychological testing into the assessment process, in order to more clearly identify and pinpoint the way in which underlying issues such as AD/HD, learning differences, or issues with executive functioning, memory, or information processing may be impacting an individual’s functioning.